DevAgnihotri/Angualr-Web-based-kanban-task-management-system/COMPONENT-GUIDE.md

 ## 💡 Tips

 - Always import your component in `app.component.ts`
-- Use Tailwind classes for quick styling
+- Use CSS utility classes for quick styling
 - Add `CommonModule` import if using *ngIf or *ngFor
 - Check browser console for errors (F12)
 - Component selector is `app-[component-name]`
+- All CSS classes are defined in `src/styles.css`

 ---